AvaTax SDK Python

 'type': 'SalesInvoice'}

-The create_transaction method takes in a model, in python it's a dictionary type object.
-Which you will fill out to include all of your transaction information.
-In this case, we are using the TransactionModel For information on other models use by AvaTax APIs, visit our information page here
+The create_transaction method takes in a model.
+In Python, it's a dictionary type object in which you include all of your transaction information.
+In this case, we are using the TransactionModel.
+For information on other models use by AvaTax APIs, visit our information page here.

 Use other methods

 Like our SDKs in other languages, the Python SDK includes all methods offered by the AvaTax REST V2 API.
-To find a method corresponding to a specific API endpoint, simply visit this code page
+To find a method corresponding to a specific API endpoint, visit this code page.

-To learn more about integrating our REST API into your system, visit our developer guide that contains information on using the powerful features offered by our API.
+To learn more about integrating our REST API into your system, go to our developer guide that contains information on using the powerful features offered by our API.

-We realize that having to format the TransactionModel can be complicated and time consuming, thus we created a tool called Transaction Builder to help you put together a transaction model, and create it!
+We realize that having to format the TransactionModel can be complicated and time consuming.
+Therefore, we created a tool called Transaction Builder to help you put together a transaction model and create it!

 from avalara.transaction_builder import TransactionBuilder